alexandroid000/cv/NillesCV.md

 Dates:
 :   May 2016 - August 2016

-### Complexity Sciences Center, UC Davis: Implementing Predicted Information Gain Algorithms
+### Complexity Sciences Center, UC Davis

 Description:
-:   While working in Dr. Jim Crutchfield's group, I successfully implemented an
+:   NSF REU with Dr. Jim Crutchfield.
+I successfully implemented an
     information-theoretic learning algorithm for exploratory robots with limited sensing capabilities.
 I also researched ways to include more memory in the learning algorithm.